healthnoteinc/policies/Security_Plan.md

 ### Disaster Recovery Policy

-This policy provides contingency plans at the organizational and technical levels within Health Note.
-Notification paths, restoration activities, and frequency of testing these contingencies are also included.
+This policy provides contingency plans at the organizational and technical levels within Health Note including escalation paths, restoration activities, and frequency of testing these contingencies.

+### Data Retention Policy

+This policy details requirements and conduct of Health Note with regards to how long customer data is kept.

 ### Employees Policy